erroronline1/caro/readme.md

 #### purchase considerations
 * reinstall token scan for order approval, match with present orderauth
-* display order number as qr-code if no ean is given
-* qr-code for commission
 * display alternative articles on ordersearch with matching name? modal before actual import to select from.
 * translation mask for erp dumps of orders - currently missing identifier matching
 * add commission by default to order label export